Houston's Line of

 Section H, Lot 1608, Space 3

-Cohnway had known from a young age he wanted to be a firefighter.
-He was
+Cohnway had known from a young age that he wanted to be a firefighter.

-following in his Great Uncle’s footsteps, a Chief with Austin Fire
+He was following in his great uncle’s footsteps, a Chief with Austin Fire

 Department.